About This Course

 See Fees and Costs for full details.

-To apply for this course, you will have an honours primary degree at 2H2 level or the equivalent See Requirements for full details.
+To apply for this course, you will have a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or the equivalent See Requirements for full details.

 Non-EU Closing Date